CanDIG/CanDIGv2/README.md

 # view available options
 make

-# initialize docker swarm and create required docker networks
+# initialize docker and create required docker networks
 make init

+# join a docker swarm cluster using manager/worker token
+make swarm-join

+# (re)build service image for all modules in lib/
+make images

 # deploy/test all modules in lib/ using docker-compose
 make compose